dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ::: warning Remark
-Not every programming language support each datatype as key.
+Not every programming language supports each datatype as key.
 :::

 #### Cast